grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 1. Use the `k8s.grafana.com/scrape` annotation on your Pods or services.
 2. Use Prometheus Operator CRDs, like ServiceMonitors, PodMonitors, or Probes.
-3. Make custom Grafana Alloy configuration.
+3. Make a custom Grafana Alloy configuration.

 ## Annotations